Why Mt Hood?

 Mt Hood is a stunning peak in the Cascade chain, visible from miles around, offering year-round skiing and incredible views across Oregon.

 The mountain is home to 3 ski areas Mt Hood Meadows, Timberline and Mt Hood Ski Bowl.
 The largest is Meadows and this is where you are likely to do most of your skiing (stats above are for Meadows).
-However, we recommend you stay at Timberline Lodge - which is a fantastic experience - and ski the resorts from your base there.
+We recommend you stay in the nearby town of Hood River, a funky little place that offers a handful of shops and restaurants and of course a few quality local breweries.
+We also recommend a few nights at the historical and charming Timberline Lodge - which is a fantastic experience, certainly for those who remember The Shining, where part of the movie was filmed.

 Timberline receives so much snow that the road up to the resort is lined with huge walls of the stuff and the famous Lodge with its vast wooden beams is often buried to the third floor windows.